 Fortunately, many work-related stressors that give rise to mental injuries and stress-related illnesses can be identified and eliminated.
-With this in mind, the Workers Health & Safety Centre (WHSC) offers a range of stress/mental injuries training programs and other resources aimed at raising awareness and targeting preventive interventions at the workplace level.
+The Workers Health & Safety Centre (WHSC) offers a range of stress/mental injuries training programs and other resources aimed at raising awareness and targeting preventive interventions at the workplace level.